hammertoe/crypto_balancer/README.md

 Order too small to process: BUY 0.17115863297709613 XRP/BTC @ 7.965500000000001e-05
 ```

+## Running automatically

-You can set this to run in a cron job on a unix system by running something along the lines of (adjust for your path and email address):
+You can set this to run in a cron job on a unix system by putting something along the lines of (adjust for your path and email address) below
+in your crontab file:

 ```
 MAILTO=matt@example.com